alexirpan/alexirpan.github.io/_posts/2017-03-21-perils-batch-norm.markdown

 makes code harder to read, and any program that uses goto can be rewritten to avoid it.

+I really, really wanted to title this post
+"Batch Norm Considered Harmful", but I couldn't justify it.
-The unfortunate truth is that batch norm works really, really well.
+Batch norm works too well.

 Yes, it has issues, but when you do everything right, models train a lot faster.
 No contest.
-(There's a reason the batch norm paper has over 1400 citations, as of this post.)
-There is no logical equivalent to batch norm, and there's nothing that's been battle-tested as well.
+There's a reason the batch norm paper has over 1400 citations, as of this post.

-And therefore, there's always incentive to add it to the model.
+There are alternatives to batch norm, but they have their own trade-offs.
+I've had some success with [layer norm](https://arxiv.org/abs/1607.06450), and I hear it makes way more sense with RNNs.
+I've also heard it doesn't always work with convolutional layers.

+[Weight norm](https://arxiv.org/abs/1602.07868) and [cosine norm](https://arxiv.org/abs/1702.05870) also sound interesting, and the weight norm paper said they were able to use it in a problem where batch norm didn't work.
+I haven't seen too much adoption of those methods though.
+Maybe it's a matter of time.

+Layer norm, weight norm, and cosine norm all fix the contracts that batch norm breaks.
+If you're working on a new problem, and want to be brave, I'd try one of those instead of batch norm.
+Look, you'll need to do hyperparam tuning anyways.
+When tuned well, I'd expect the difference between various methods to be pretty low.

+(If you want to be extra brave, you could try [batch renormalization](https://arxiv.org/abs/1702.03275).
+Unfortunately it still has moving averages that are only used at test time.)

+In my case, I can't afford to switch from batch norm.
+Previous state of the art used batch norm, so I know it works, and I've already paid my dues of getting batch norm to work with my model.
+I imagine other researchers are in similar spots.

 It's the Faustian bargain of deep learning.
-Faster training, in exchange for minor insanity.
+Faster training, in exchange for insanity.
 And I keep signing it.
 And so does everybody else.
-(In my case, I'm comparing to prior work that used batch norm, and I don't want to stray too far from a proven solution.)

-I'm somewhat optimistic that other normalization techniques can compete.
-I've had some success with layer norm, although I hear the jury is still out for how well it works with convolutions.
-Weight norm and cosine norm sound interesting, although I haven't thought about them very much, and they work in different ways.
-Importantly, all three avoid the main pain points of batch norm.
-They do the same thing at train time and test time, and they're all minibatch independent.
-If you're working on a new problem, and want to be brave, it might be worth trying one of those alternatives.
-Look, you'll need to do hyperparam tuning anyways.
-A tuned layer norm model probably shouldn't be much worse than a tuned batch norm model, so why not give it a shot.

-(If you want to stay closer to batch norm's motivation, you could also try batch renormalization.
-I haven't tried it, but it's supposed to handle non-independent minibatches better.
-Still has train vs test and minibatch dependence though.)
+Oh well.
+At least we didn't have to [sacrifice any goats]({% post_url 2016-07-17-ml-sleep %}).